Universality in the dynamics of second-order phase transitions

 {\em Conclusions--} We have presented an analytical method for examining the dynamics of second-order phase transitions near the critical point that replaces physical arguments by mathematical reasoning based on transformations of the equations of motion of a system under consideration.
 The power of the method is demonstrated by considering two specific cases of the time dependent Landau-Ginzburg equation in the so-called overdamped and underdamped regimes.
 We have shown that by making use of linear transformations the equation of motion can be represented in a universal form with no dependence on quench rate.
 This has been used to derive the spatial scaling of the defect density with the quench rate of the transition.
 We have also applied our method to analyze the dynamics of inhomogeneous systems and have shown that in this case the number of defects also scales with the characteristic system size.
 The approach presented here goes well beyond these problems and can be applied to the microscopic equations of motion underlying arbitrary phase transitions.

 {\em Acknowledgments --} We acknowledge discussions with A. del Campo, A. Retzker, M. Bruderer.
-This work was supported by an Alexander von Humboldt Professorship, the EPSRC Doctoral Training Center for Controlled Quantum Dynamics, the EU Integrating Project SIQS and the EU STREP projects PICC and EQUAM.
+This work was supported by an Alexander von Humboldt Professorship, the EPSRC Doctoral Training Center for Controlled Quantum Dynamics and EPSRC National Quantum Technology Hub in Networked Quantum Information Processing, the EU Integrating Project SIQS and the EU STREP projects PICC and EQUAM.